csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?
 #### Q: What is the technology stack?
 Specify any and all languages, frameworks, libraries, PaaS products or tools.
-	We will use javascript for the entire software, and choose react and node.js as frameworks to complete the front-end and back-end respectively.
+	We will use javascript for the entire software, with the react and node.js frameworks to complete the front-end and back-end respectively.
 We may use martial ui as our frontend library.
-What's more, AWS EC2, heroku, and mangodb are Paas tools which we may use in our project.
+What's more, AWS EC2, heroku, and mangodb are Paas tools that we may use in our project.

 #### Q: How will you deploy the application?
-	We may deploy our web app through aws.
+	We will deploy our web app through aws.

 #### Q: Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
 	We use MongoDB as our online database, which is a high level component.
 	We will use mvvm pattern for the frontend.
-	 ????????

 #### Q: Will you be using third party applications or APIs?
 If so, what are they?
 	As a dating app, we hope to provide users with the approximate distance between other users, which requires the google map API.

 #### Q: What is your testing strategy?
-	We may use AVA test framework to write unit test for our javascript code and run the test file using github actions to test auotomatically.
-As well as, we will perform manual operations on the front-end page as much as possible to mock how users use our web-app to make sure there are no operation bugs.
+	We may use AVA test framework to write unit tests and run the test files with Github Actions for every pull request.
+	Apart from that, we will perform manual operations on the front-end page as much as possible to mock how users use our web-app to make sure there are no operation bugs.

 #### Q: A word on privacy
 	We always put the safety and privacy of our users first.
-All the credentials of the users would be encrypted before storing.
+All the user credentials would be encrypted before storage.
 All the user data will be kept confidential and will only be used for matching purposes.

 #### Q5: What are the user stories that make up the MVP?